Marribank: Dispersal of artworks

 The "lost" collection of Carrolup children's art was made by Florence Rutter, principally to exhibit and sell on behalf of the children, in the United Kingdom and the Netherlands, through the Aboriginal Children's Trust that she set up in London.
 The collection includes a personal selection that Florence made for both herself and her family.
 However, she lost all her own money, together with that held by the Trust, to a con man.
 Destitute, she advertised its availability and was able to sell it to Herbert Mayer of New York city.

 Rutter died in 1958, her dreams shattered.
 Some say she died of a broken heart.
 Herbert Mayer gifted the collection to his old university, Colgate, in upstate New York in 1966.
 This is the collection that Howard Morphy "found" at the Picker Gallery at Colgate University in 2004.
 A year later, Athol Farmer, Ezzard Flowers and John Stanton travelled to the United States to inspect the collection and to select items for inclusion in the 2006 "Koorah Coolingah" exhibition at Katanning, with a parallel exhibition at the Western Australian Museum in Perth, which were part of the Perth International Arts Festival.

+The Curtin University, John Curtin Gallery is custodian of 125 works bought back to Noongar Boodja from the Colgate University and are in development of a Centre for Truth Telling, a home for the Carrolup Child artist works to enable them to be shared with the community and help inform of the past injustices imposed under Colonial Settlement.